 The network is at the seminal stages of building a body of scholarship that will serve as a platform for advocacy and the sharing of strategies to bolster women's political, public, and business participation.
 Papers by network members, focusing on emerging gender developments in the Muslim world, will be published by WCW in a flagship paper series.
 The articles will examine emerging issues in family law; changes in equality lawmaking and violence against women; new developments in women’s political participation; and creative interpretations of the Shariah law to advance women’s rights.

-The critical issues, emerging ideas, and case studies identified in this paper series as advancing women’s status in the Muslim world will serve as the basis for web-based discussions by the network members.
-A strategy meeting to bring the network members together at WCW to engage in further discussions will be planned as a continued practical application of this work.
-A platform of action and a strategy paper will emerge out of this anticipated pivotal roundtable.
+The critical issues, emerging ideas, and case studies identified in this paper series as advancing women’s status in the Muslim world served as the basis for web-based discussions among network members.